JeeErn/Decentralised_Prediction_Market/README.md

 Voting will be explained in greater detail later.

 _In the event that there are votes that are still pending and the topic transits from Open state to Verification state, all pending prices will be refunded to the voters and those votes will be discarded.
 However, the gas price used to cast the vote will not be refunded._

+## **Topic Creation**
+Anyone can create a topic, as long as they have a trader account.
+When creating topics, there are some things to note:
+* The topic creator has to put down a mandatory 1 Ether topic creation bond.
+This bond will be refunded to the topic creator if the selected arbitrators resolve the outcome **without any tie**.
+This encourages topic creators to create options that are unambiguous and also select their topic's arbitrators carefully.
+* The topic creator will receive 0.1% of the topic's market cap.
+This encourages topic creators to create interesting topics that have high voting activity.

+## **Voting**
+Voting

 <br />